AndrewChan8/andrewchan8/README.md

 ## Let's Connect

-- ✉You can reach me via [LinkedIn](https://www.linkedin.com/in/andrew-chan8/) (or just fork a repo and start a convo!).
+- You can reach me via [LinkedIn](https://www.linkedin.com/in/andrew-chan8/) (or just fork a repo and start a convo!).

 ---